pverma94/Retail-Sales-Forecast-Assistant/README.md

-# 📊 Retail Sales Forecast Assistant
+# 📊 Optimized Retail Sales Forecast Assistant

 An **AI-powered business application** that predicts short-term sales trends for inventory and planning teams.
 This optimized version features enhanced performance, accuracy, and user experience.